Pan-Seared Filet Mignon (Tenderloin Steak)

 Step 1: Prepare the Filet Mignon

-If the steak has been in the fridge after salting, remember to take it out and let it sit at room temperature for an additional 30 minutes before cooking.
-That way, it’ll cook more evenly (no more cold centers).
+If the steak has been in the fridge after salting, take it out and let it sit at room temperature for an additional 30 minutes before cooking.
+This helps it cook more evenly and prevents that red bullseye in the center.

 Note

-Don’t skip resting the steak at room temperature before cooking it in a very hot pan.
-This step is especially important for cuts that are 2 inches (5 cm) thick or more, as it helps the steak cook more evenly so you don’t end up with a raw center.
+Don’t skip letting the steak sit at room temperature before cooking it in a very hot pan.
+This is especially important for thicker cuts (around 1 1/2 inches / 3.8 cm or more) because it helps the steak cook more evenly and prevents a raw center.

 Salt seasoned filet mignon